What Is Thai Beef Red Curry?

 Can I make Thai beef red curry ahead of time?

-Yes — Thai beef red curry improves overnight as the flavors deepen and the beef continues to absorb the sauce.
+Yes.
+Thai beef red curry improves overnight as the flavors deepen and the beef absorbs the sauce.
 Make it the day before, cool to room temperature, and refrigerate.
-Reheat gently the next day and add fresh Thai basil when serving — the basil from the previous day will have darkened and lost its fragrance.
-If you want the vegetables to retain some texture, add them fresh when reheating rather than relying on the vegetables from the day before.
+Reheat gently the next day and add fresh Thai basil when serving.
+The basil from the previous day will have darkened and lost its fragrance.
+If you want the vegetables to retain texture, add them fresh when reheating.

 Is Thai beef red curry spicy?

 Thai beef red curry has a moderate, building heat from the red curry paste.
 The coconut milk and palm sugar moderate the sharpness of the paste, producing a heat that arrives gradually rather than immediately.
-The spice level depends on the amount of paste used and the brand — some store-bought red curry pastes are significantly hotter than others.
+The spice level depends on the amount of paste used and the brand.
 Start with two tablespoons, taste after frying, and add more if you want more heat.
 The finished curry is warm rather than fiery for most palates.